regina-czech-tt/live-stock/README.md

-# CowShares - Livestock Investment Platform
+# LiveStock - Livestock Investment Platform

 ## Business Model

 ### How It Works

-CowShares lets farmers sell fractional ownership of their livestock to investors.
+LiveStock lets farmers sell fractional ownership of their livestock to investors.
 Farmers get immediate cash and reduced risk.
 Investors get exposure to agricultural returns.

 ### The Flow